FINAL2-08-21-workplace-survey-WED_HEADER-06 (002)

 Contact: Undergraduate Pre-Health Program | upp@cuanschutz.eduUPP

-The Webb-Waring Center has always eagerly embraced education as key part of our mission.
-The opportunity to recruit, inspire, and train students who are at all levels in their evolving educations and who are aspiring to careers in medicine and biomedical research is one of our most fulfilling, meaningful, and impactful activities.
+The opportunity to recruit, inspire, and train students at all levels in their evolving educations and who are aspiring to careers in medicine and biomedical research is one of our most fulfilling, meaningful, and impactful activities.

 BA/BS-DDS Program

-The BA/BS-DDS degree program at the University of Colorado Denver and CU School of Dental Medicine at Anschutz Medical Campus aims to promote the diversity of dental professionals practicing dentistry in Colorado and to better serve the health care needs of the State of Colorado by assembling and educating up to 5 students each year from broadly diverse backgrounds.
-This program is for high school seniors who are current residents of the State of Colorado (Incoming freshman students).
+The BA/BS-DDS degree program at the University of Colorado Denver and CU School of Dental Medicine at Anschutz Medical Campus aims to promote the numerous dental professionals practicing dentistry in Colorado and to better serve the health care needs of the State of Colorado.

 Contact: ucdhealthcareers@ucdenver.edu | BA/BS-DDS Program